krishnazoro/htmlcss/instruction.md

 7. to create a id "p#name".  <!.....p for paragraph and # for Id.>

 8. To create a form use this shrtct  "form>label*5".

+9. ALT + arrow up to move a sentence or word up.

+10. ALT + arrow down to move a sentence or word down.

+11. ALT + Shift + up to copy a sentence or word to up.

+12. ALT + Shift + down to copy a sentence or word to down.

+13. If you enter a word or symbol cntrl + space for choose a tag related that.